Dr. Claire Ebert

 Claire oversees field and lab research conducted at the site of Cahal Pech and Xunantunich, along with Dr. Jaime Awe.
 Her recent in investigations at Cahal Pech focused on excavating a Middle Preclassic E-Group assemblage.
 In upcoming field seasons, she plans to ground-truth the results of recent geophysics analyses and conduct excavations in the Cahal Pech palace.
 Claire is also working on a new research project to examine the intensification of food production in relation to evolving tropical forest environments and climatic change.
 While fluctuations in climate are often associated with societal collapse, instead this project examines the role of climate in the intensification of food production, permanent sedentism, and the development of societal ranking.

-Claire is also co-instructor of the BVAR summer field school and leads several ongoing projects in collaboration with other BVAR researchers that provide students with opportunities to engage in different forms of archaeological analysis.
+As a co-instructor of the BVAR summer field school, Claire also leads several ongoing projects in collaboration with other BVAR researchers that provide students with opportunities to engage in different forms of archaeological analysis.
 Current projects include:

 Typological and geochemical compositional analyses of Early Preclassic (1200-1000 BC) and Middle Preclassic (1000 BC-AD 300) pottery